 Considered to be the best time to visit the Spiti Valley, when the roads open up and the weather is pleasant, with temperatures revolving around 10 to 20 degrees Celsius.

 Since the snow has already melted during this time, travellers can take part in adventure activities like trekking, camping, biking, and much more.
-One of the most famous treks in the Spiti Valley is the Pin Parvati treks which takes you through some of the most picturesque routes.
-There’s a lot which travellers can indulge in during their visit to Spiti Valley in June and July, making it the best time to visit Spiti Valley for those who want to experience the beauty, thrill and adventure of the valley.
+One of the most famous treks in the Spiti Valley is the Pin Parvati trek which takes you through some of the most picturesque routes.
+There’s a lot which travellers can indulge in during their visit to Spiti Valley travel guide in June and July, making it the best time to visit Spiti Valley for those who want to experience the beauty, thrill and adventure of the valley.

 Besides cherishing the beauty of the valley during the months of June, July and August, travellers can also relish the authentic Spitian cuisine in the best places to eat food in the Spiti Valley.